14 May 15 DIRTY SECRETS ROOFING COMPANIES DON’T WANT YOU TO KNOW

 Listen to your gut.
 It’s trying to warn you that something is not right.

 Finding an honest roofer (among so many self-proclaimed roofing companies and experts) and one with enough hands on experience to really know what they are doing, will be the most important decision you will make regarding your insurance money.

 Do not be fooled.
 The people being sent to your home are not roofers.
-They are commission sales people and middlemen all after your insurance claim.
+They are commission sales people disguised as roof technicians and are only after your insurance claim.

-Unlike every other home service, the roof replacement is the one home service that will be tested by the elements daily and will come back to cost you thousand’s, if it is not installed 100% correct, the very first time, by a “real roof installer” who knows first hand what they are doing.
+Unlike every other home service, the roof replacement is the one home service that will be tested by the elements daily and will come back to cost you thousand’s if it is not installed 100% correct, the very first time, by a “real roof installer” who knows first hand what they are doing.

 Unfortunately, the Dallas/Fort Worth roofing industry is crawling with insurance scammers, sales people and middlemen, all after your insurance money.
 These individuals know absolutely nothing about installing a quality roof system.

 They will have excellent hustle skills at saying everything just right and will appear to be a very likeable and safe choice.